1633. William Claiborne opened trading post on Palmers Island (now Watson's Island) near mouth of Susquehanna River.

 1860, May 17.
 Austin Lane Crothers (1860-1912), Governor of Maryland, born near Conowingo.

-1861, April.
-Union troops at Perryville, Havre de Grace, and Elkton.
+1861, April-May.
+Union troops stationed at Perryville, Havre de Grace, and Elkton following Pratt Street Riot in Baltimore.

 1864.
 Cecilton incorporated.